tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

            - Reduce memory/disk needed to store data
          - Better Data Visualization
        - Bad Application: Use PCA to prevent overfitting (instead, use regularization).
+   - **Principal Component Analysis (PCA)**:
+      - Normalize the data.
+      - Compute the covariance matrix of the data.
+      - Compute the eigenvectors.

 ### Courses list: